mik90/kinect-time/README.md

 ## third_party/libfreenect2
 Using my fork https://github.com/mik90/libfreenect2 to grab images from the device.
 Allows me to build with CUDA due to some include issues.

-**Note:**May require GCC 10.x.
-If so, I can't easily include it as a CMake dependency, or can I?
-Easy way out is to just use a custom_command in a libfreenect2-config.cmake file.
+**Note:** May require GCC 10.x.
+So far I've been able to build with GCC 11 though.

 ## third_party/gt
 TODO